 In 1905 the Marquis bought some ruined houses near the Transito Synagoge, trying to recover a characteristically 16th century Spanish environment, and recreating with it what might have been El Greco's house in Toledo.
 In fact he bought the so-called houses of the Duchess of Arjona, which were close to the properties of the Marquis of Villena, where El Greco actually lived.

-Don Benigno de la Vega-Inclan y Flaquer, II Marquis of Vega-Inclan (1858-1942) was, apart from being a serviceman, a painter, traveller and one of the most important Spanish patrons of the arts in the first half of the 20th century, as well as a developer of different cultural projects with a clear public purpose.
-On the museum's sphere, his works were a step towards the development of specialized museums; he created the Museo del Greco in Toledo (1911), the House of Cervantes in Valladolid (1915), and the Museo del Romanticismo in Madrid (1924), not counting his important role in the creation of the Museo Sorolla.
+Don Benigno de la Vega-Inclan y Flaquer, II Marquis of Vega-Inclan (1858-1942) was, apart from being a serviceman, a painter, traveller and one of the most important Spanish patrons of the arts in the first half of the 20th century, he was also a developer of different cultural projects with a clear public purpose.
+On the museum's sphere, his works were a step towards the development of specialized museums; he created the Museo del Greco in Toledo (1911), the Casa de Cervantes in Valladolid (1915), and the Museo del Romanticismo in Madrid (1924), not counting his important role in the creation of the Museo Sorolla.
 As Royal Commisioner of Tourism between 1911 and 1928 he developed different cultural projects, promoting the network of Paradores Nacionales, as well as the construction of hotels such as the Alfonso XIII in Seville.
 He was also part of different restoration and heritage promotion enterprises, such as the restoration of the Transito Synagogue, the restoration of the plaster courtyard in Seville's Alcazar and he participated as a member of the Board of the Alhambra.

-Apart from a prominent patron and art dealer, the Marquis was part of the movement for the recuperation and promotion of El Greco's figure.
+Apart from being a prominent patron and art dealer, the Marquis was part of the movement for the recuperation and promotion of El Greco's figure.
 With painters like Rusiñol, Martin Rico or Zuloaga, and historians like Cossio, thanks to whom he came into contact with this intellectual climate, he strongly supported the promotion of El Greco and his role in Spanish history of art.

 At the early years of the 20th century don Benigno acquired different houses of the Jewish Quarter of Toledo.
 These houses were restored by the architect Eladio Laredo, and converted into a peculiar reconstruction of the House of El Greco.
-From the beginning he granted limited importance to the justified doubts about El Greco having actually lived in the house, deciding instead to commit to the reconstruction of the house and becoming a pioneer in what we now know as environment museums.
+From the beginning he granted limited importance to the justified doubts about El Greco having actually lived in the house, deciding instead to commit to the reconstruction of the house and becoming a pioneer in what we now know as museums with historical ambiance.
 In 1910, with the construction works finished, the Marquis donated to the State everything except the house itself, which he used as a dwelling until his death in 1942, when it was bequeathed to the State.